 Hualien is set up for tourism with many hotels and hostels.
 The best location to stay in Hualien is by the train station as it’s much more convenient.

 I stayed at World Inn Hostel for 2 nights and really liked it.
-The staff are so friendly and gave me tips for Hualien and Taroko National Park.
+The staff are so friendly and gave me tips for my Hualien itinerary and Taroko National Park.
 Their dorm rooms have been thoroughly thought about and the private rooms are really comfy, I really recommend it!

 To SEE the Hualien Night Markets, have a look at my YouTube video here!